5 Retirement Planning Tips for Small Business Owners

 The four main options: a SEP-IRA, a SIMPLE IRA, a Solo 401(k) and a SIMPLE 401(k).
 For all but SEP-IRAs, a business can be a sole proprietorship, a partnership, a limited liability company or a corporation.

 A SEP-IRA is a tax-deductible retirement plan like a traditional IRA and great if you’re the company’s only employee (as I am).
-For 2016 tax returns, you can contribute up to 25 percent of your compensation or $53,000.
 One caveat: If you have employees, you generally must also fund SEP-IRAs for them.

 A SIMPLE 401(k) is for businesses with 100 or fewer employees.
-You and your employees may contribute up to $12,500 for 2016; $15,500 for people 50 and older.
 You and your employees can borrow against the money in your 401(k) accounts and make penalty-free withdrawals due to financial hardship.

 4. Keep it simple.
 When investing, go for a globally diverse mix of low-cost index funds (or ETFs).
 You might buy three funds: an index fund that invests in the entire U.S. stock market; one that owns developed foreign stock markets and a smattering of emerging stock markets and an index fund that owns the broad U.S. bond market.